SeanDictionary/NJUPT-wifi/README.md

 ## Builds

+If you want to build the file by yourself, please make sure you have installed the following packages.

-Under the path, use `pyinstaller` to build the file.
+And use `pyinstaller` and following command to build the file.

 ```bash
 pyinstaller --onefile --noconsole --clean --hidden-import plyer.platforms.win.notification wifi.py